lucas56098/voronoi_mesh_project/README.md

                      1 - point insertion O(nlogn) (standard option)

-`-image`                            : plot the image of the mesh using Python matplotlib and save the file
+`-image`                            : plot the image of the mesh using Python matplotlib and save the file.

 The next options are specific and not compatible with all of the options above!

 `-benchmark`                        : benchmark algorithm, save benchmarking files and plot time and memory benchmark using python matplotlib

+> [!IMPORTANT]
-    ! benchmarking is not compatible with -n, -check, -image, - gganim, -mmanim !
+> benchmarking is not compatible with -n, -check, -image, - gganim, -mmanim

 `-mmanim [int N_frames] [int fps]`  : moving mesh animation, specify (frames) (fps)

+> [!IMPORTANT]
-    !
-Moving Mesh Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -gganim !
+>  Moving Mesh Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -gganim

 `-gganim [int fps]`                 : grid generation animation, specify (fps)

+> [!IMPORTANT]
-    !
-Grid Generation Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -mmanim !
+>  Grid Generation Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -mmanim

 If anything is unclear: